 Between now and mid-2015 Between now and mid-2015, we will be confirming the scope of the new Phase 1C buildings, including the total number of beds, and proceeding through an early design development stage.
 This will be achieved through the planning process,w hich will include a study of future mental health and addiction service trends, as well as a study of developments within CAMH since 2006 when we conducted our most recent master plan.
 We anticipate that we should be able to engage the community in the planning process in approximately mid-2014.

-2015-2019 Projected timelines for Phase 1C of th CAMH Redevelopment Project indicate that in 2015/2016, a contractor will be procured through an RFP process.
+Projected timelines for Phase 1C of th CAMH Redevelopment Project indicate that in 2015/2016, a contractor will be procured through an RFP process.
 It is anticipated that construction on two new hospital buildings will begin in 2017, with the buildings being completed by fall 2019 with the physical relocation complete by 2020.